MKlimenko/PseudoRenderingFarm/README.md

 > [!NOTE]
 > WIP to make an easier installation.
 Stay tuned.

 The installation is straightforward.
-All you need to do is download the Python script from this repository and install it in Edit -> Preferences -> Add-ons -> Install from Disk... (on the top right end of the window).
+All you need to do is download latest release from the [panel on the right](https://github.com/MKlimenko/PseudoRenderingFarm/releases) and install it in Edit -> Preferences -> Add-ons -> Install from Disk... (on the top right end of the window).

 ## Description